mobyle2-legacy/mobyle2.github.com/source/guides/dev_guide/install_mobyle2_dev.rst

 ++++++++++++++++++++++++++++++++++

-Create a mintiage user and install mandatory requirements
+Create a minitage user and install mandatory requirements
 --------------------------------------------------------------
 -:user: root